GATB/bcalm/README.md

 * `KC` and `KM` fields are for total abundance and mean abundance of kmers inside the unitig, respectively.

 * Edges between unitigs are reported as `L:x:y:z` entries in the FASTA header (1 entry per edge).
 A classic forward-forward outcoming edge is labeled `L:+:[next node]:+`.
 A forward-reverse, `L:+:[next node]:-`.
 Incoming edges are encoded as outcoming edges of the reverse-complement node.
 E.g. `L:-:[previous node]:+` means that if you reverse-complemented the current node, then there would be an edge from the last k-mer of current node to the first k-mer of the forward strand of [previous node].

-GFA output: there is a program in the `scripts` folder to convert the output of BCALM 2 to GFA, contributed by Mayank Pahadia.

 # Reverse-complements